amitgupta7/azure-tf-vms/README.md

 # azure-tf-vms
 ## Provided as-is (w/o support)
 This example also does not run the exhaustive amount of pre-flight checks that are needed to ensure that the install is bullet-proof.
 Only for demo/training purposes.
+The gravity based installer takes about 15 mins to download and 30 minutes to setup.
+So please be patient as the remote script sets up the cluster.
+Presently, the script supports only one Master node (and multiple worker nodes).

 ## What is this
 This is a quick terraform script to help you setup azure VM(s) in a single VPC/Subnet with public hostnames.
 The script supports creating multiple VMs using a vm_map cli argument.
 At the moment, the vm_map requires a name and a private-ip-address within subnet cidr `10.0.2.0/24`.
 For example of vm_map input, see [this](#dont-need-two-vms-or-change-other-settings)